sodafoundation/documentation/learning/dashboard/webserver/readme.md

 ## Nginx Installation and Management :

-Step 1: Check the status of the Nginx server:
+**Step 1 :** Check the status of the Nginx server:
 ```
 sudo systemctl status nginx
 ```

-Step 2: You can also check if Nginx is working by accessing your website using the browser.
+**Step 2 :** You can also check if Nginx is working by accessing your website using the browser.
 Visit the following link:
 ```
 http://servermania_server_ip
 ```

-Step 3: Use systemctl to start, stop, or restart your Nginx  server:
+**Step 3 :** Use systemctl to start, stop, or restart your Nginx  server:
 ```
 sudo systemctl stop nginxsudo systemctl start
 nginxsudo systemctl restart nginx
 ```
-Step 4: The Nginx configuration file is found at /etc/nginx/nginx.conf.
+**Step 4 :** The Nginx configuration file is found at /etc/nginx/nginx.conf.
 If you make changes to the configuration, you can either restart the Nginx server or reload the configuration file.
 ```
 systemctl reload nginx # reloads Nginx configuration
 ```